Since CMRI's inception, we have relied on the devoted support of our auxiliary committees, who host a wide range of fundraising activities and events.

 In 1959, when Gerringong resident Dorothy Bailey contracted rubella while pregnant, her son was born with a congenital heart problem which led her to become passionate about the CMRI cause and that spirit still lives on today.

-The Goulburn & Surrounds Committee of CMRI was established in 2018 after Carolyn Greig, formerly of the Canberra Committee, moved to Goulburn.
+The Goulburn & Surrounds Committee of CMRI was established in 2018 after Caroline Greig, formerly of the Canberra Committee, moved to Goulburn.

 The Hills Committee was established in 1991 when a group of mothers in the Hills District rallied together.
 Patti Payne, the President, had been a member of the Beecroft Committee since the 60's, motivated by the loss of her first daughter as a result of a genetic condition.